Alex Shead – Founding Chairman, Director

 With a wide range of entrepreneurial business experience, Alex has a 25 year track record in large scale merger and acquisition activity.

-Alex is a co-founder and executive director at Pacific Green Technologies Inc., a public quoted US emissions control company.
 As an entrepreneur CEO, Alex has been a founder of numerous insurance businesses including Stuart Alexander in the UK and Winsure in Australia, both of which were sold to public quoted companies.
 Alex is also the Executive Chairman of Lockton Australia.

 Alex conceived of and established Fair Business in 2008 in order to use his experience in business to create lasting social change.
 From this foundation in 2010, together with Kelly McJannett, Food Ladder was created to tackle inequality, food security and environmental issues on a global scale using the model of social enterprise for scale.